voffee/voffee/README.md

 Within the next **few months out to 1st May 2026**, I aim to have become market ready.

-Please reach out to me on this profile via DM, e-mailing me at _mayai@tuta.com_, or visiting my website: **PLACEHOLDER**
+Please reach out to me on this profile via DM or visiting my website: **PLACEHOLDER**

 ## I'm interested in: